Table of contents

 When Gummies Might Make Sense

-If someone genuinely cannot swallow capsules due to a medical condition, physical difficulty, or severe pill aversion. and liquid methylene blue is also not an option (due to the measuring and staining challenges), a gummy may be the only oral format they can use each day.
+For conventional oxidized-MB gummies, the case is narrow.
+If someone genuinely cannot swallow capsules due to a medical condition, physical difficulty, or severe pill aversion, and liquid methylene blue is also not an option, a gummy may be the only oral format they can use each day.
 Consistency matters — an imperfect dose taken daily beats a perfect dose taken sporadically because you keep skipping the capsule.

-However, even in this scenario, the NooBlue 1% Methylene Blue Solution dissolved in a small glass of juice is usually a better alternative than a gummy.
-It allows precise dosing, avoids the stability concerns of the gummy matrix, and is swallowed quickly enough to minimize oral staining.
+Even in that scenario, the NooBlue 1% Methylene Blue Solution dissolved in a small glass of juice has historically been the better alternative to a marketplace gummy.
+It allows precise dosing, avoids the stability concerns of the candy matrix, and is swallowed quickly enough to minimize oral staining.

-Browse all available formats in the NooBlue shop and our dosage guide covers how many capsules suit your body weight and goals.
+Browse all available formats in the NooBlue shop and our dosage guide covers how many milligrams suit your body weight and goals.

 Frequently Asked Questions